-As an employer, you are required to provide good working conditions for your employees.
-There are ample reasons for businesses to provide good working conditions: motivated employees, less sickness, fewer employees incapacitated, lower staff turnover, a better reputation and more efficient production.
-But what do ‘good working conditions’ entail and what aspects should you consider?
+Employers must provide good working conditions for their employees.
+There are many reasons for organisations to provide good working conditions: well-motivated employees, less sick leave, fewer employees incapacitated, a lower staff turnover, a better reputation and more efficient production.
+But what do ‘good working conditions’ involve, and what aspects should you consider?

 Good working conditions

 If you want to create good working conditions, you should consider the following aspects: